deis/deis/docs/managing_deis/builder_settings.rst

-/deis/controller/protocol                 protocol of the controller component (set by controller) /deis/registry/host                       host of the controller component (set by registry) /deis/registry/port                       port of the controller component (set by registry) /deis/services/*                          application metadata (set by controller) /deis/slugbuilder/image                   slugbuilder image to use (default: deis/slugbuilder:latest) /deis/slugrunner/image                    slugrunner image to use (default: deis/slugrunner:latest)
+/deis/controller/protocol                 protocol of the controller component (set by controller) /deis/registry/host                       host of the controller component (set by registry) /deis/registry/port                       port of the controller component (set by registry) /deis/services/*                          healthy application containers reported by deis/publisher /deis/slugbuilder/image                   slugbuilder image to use (default: deis/slugbuilder:latest) /deis/slugrunner/image                    slugrunner image to use (default: deis/slugrunner:latest)
 ====================================      ===========================================================